hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

 ### Role ### {#role}

-A role defines set of rights and privileges that can be assigned to a user.
+A role defines set of rights and privileges that can be assigned to a user at the domain or project level.
 A user assuming that role inherits those rights and privileges.
 A role is also called a *personality*.
 Each user name must be unique across all of your domains.

+### Policies ### {#policy}

+A policy is a centralized repository for policy engine rule sets.

 ### Credentials ### {#creds}